dnsimple/dnsimple-support/content/articles/cname-record.markdown

 ---
 title: What is a CNAME record?
-excerpt: Welcome to DNSimple.
-This page describes the CNAME record.
-Hosted DNS has never been this easy.
+excerpt: What is a CNAME record and how to create CNAME records with DNSimple.
 categories:
 - DNS
 ---